“I am Groot,” is what I should have said, but that’s his line. Instead, I said it in my native tongue. And this time with feeling.

 And he was.

 Still, calling my son names in a fit of anger hadn’t been on my Sunday morning itinerary.
-Rather, I had planned for it to open like every Sunday does, with Nina Simone playing over cups of coffee, me in an apron and something on the griddle dangerously close to burning.
+Rather, I had planned for it to open like every Sunday does: Nina Simone playing over cups of coffee, me in an apron, and something on the griddle dangerously close to burning.